CloudBoost/developers/en/sample-apps-java/realtimeandroid.md

 ```
 </span>
 Remember we are using a <span class="tut-snippet">ListActivity</span>, so it comes with a <span class="tut-snippet">ListView</span> ready for us to use.
-We don’t actually need to explicitely create the <span class="tut-snippet">ListView</span> in the layout file.
+We donâ€™t actually need to explicitely create the <span class="tut-snippet">ListView</span> in the layout file.
 But we do this to arrange are widgets on the Screen, and the last <span class="tut-snippet">TextView</span>  will be displayed incase the <span class="tut-snippet">ListView</span> has no records to show.
 #ListView row layout

 Create <span class="tut-snippet">row.xml</span>  as the <span class="tut-snippet">ListView</span> row layout to simply display user_name and comment, like so